 - Distance: 0.5km

-How to get to the start of Braemar Hill Hiking Trail
+How to get to the start of Braemar Hill Hike

-The easiest way to get up to Braemar Hill is by taking a bus or minibus to Braemar Hill Bus Terminus (see map).
+The easiest way to get up to the Braemar Hill peak is by taking a bus or minibus to Braemar Hill Bus Terminus (see map).

 Look for the Braemar Hill trailhead

-When you arrive at the bus terminus, walk southeast until you find the alley, which is just north of St. Joan of Arc Secondary School.
+When you arrive at the bus terminus, walk southeast until you find the alley just north of St. Joan of Arc Secondary School.
 Walk along the alley, and it will lead you up a flight of stairs.
 And from there, the trail for Braemar Hill Peak starts.

 Follow the rugged hiking path to Red Incense Burner Summit